 Owners David and Laura Parraga both have an extensive background in the gymnastics arena.
 David is a former Venezuelan National Team member and international caliber-athlete, while Laura is a former competitive gymnast, judge, and professional cheerleader.
 Up until May of 2012 Laura and David were the optional head coaches at LaFleur’s Gymnastics in Largo for 9 years while living in Manatee County.

 During this time they had many teams win numerous state titles as well as coaching individuals to state, regional, and national championship titles.
 David and Laura currently have several athletes competing in NCAA gymnastics programs, many attaining full athletic scholarships.
 They are among select coaches in the area/state currently participating in the elite gymnastics arena and attend camps and activities at the USA Gymnastics National Team Training Center at the Karolyi Ranch.
 Both David and Laura are in good standing with USAG and are safety certified, have completed NCSI background checks and are Adult and Pediatric CPR Certified.
+They have also are both certified in Safe Sport conduct for athletes.
 They are excited to provide their expertise to area gymnasts, while now being so close to home.

 David Parraga, who was born and raised in Venezeula, started his career in gymnastics at the age of 6 when he was spotted by a gymnastics coach flipping around on the beach.
 After training for many years, David became a member of the Venezuelan National Gymnastics Team, which he was on for 6 consecutive years and was the Venezuelan athlete of the year.
 He was also a Medalist in the 1987 Pan American Junior Games, and had many assignments to compete in International Competitions all over the world.
 During his time of travel he soon came to realize he wanted to live in the United States.
 So, in 1999 he moved to Miami.
 Since then David has worked at several well known gymnastics camp; such as Woodward, the University of Georgia, and Penn State University, as well as in private clubs.
 In David’s spare time he loves fishing, golfing, and watching baseball.